 A built-in trash bin keeps trash out of sight and prevents insects and pests from making a further mess.
 Since it’s covered, it will also keep the smell down and the party vibes up.

-Outer Outdoor BBQ Storage Options You’ll Wish You Included
+Outdoor Kitchen Storage Options you’ll Wish you Included

 When you’re on a tight budget, or you’re just trying to wrap up your project before the summer months roll around, it becomes easier and easier to start saying “no” to extra outdoor kitchen features.